Engaging Preschoolers in Zoom Classes: Tips for a Fun and Motivated Learning Experience

 Incorporate Movement and Music

-Songs and rhymes can be used to teach concepts such as the alphabet, numbers, and colours.
-You can teach preschoolers songs and rhymes related to the lesson and encourage them to sing along.
+• Teach songs and rhymes.
+Songs and rhymes are effective tools for teaching concepts like the alphabet, numbers, and colors.
+Teach preschoolers songs and rhymes related to the lesson topic.

 Use Technology and Multimedia